 - Full branding and design using provided design-book

 In this case, Existek as a vendor can be fully responsible for the project management and control of the development team.
 A status reporting protocol will be established on a weekly basis to report progress, issues and upcoming deliverables.
 According to those project requirements and circumstances, we will need to include the project manager to the development team.

 Below are the calculations of how much man-hours of each specialist would be needed to complete that project.
 Keeping in mind the average hourly outsourcing rates for software development let’s calculate how much this project could cost in the United States, Ukraine, Belarus, and Poland.

 |Graphics designer / UX designer||1||160||70||35||35||35|

-In summary, Ukraine remains a captivating country for outsourcing software development with high quality and competitive offshore software development rates.
+In summary, Ukraine remains a captivating country for outsourcing software development with high quality and competitive outsourcing rates for software development.
 From its location, culture, high quality and fair priced services with no limitations to communication.
 Ukraine offers a complete package of offshore software development services.
-People, who represent country’s business and government have also made other efforts to make outsourcing in the country much easier.
+People, who represent the country’s business and government have also made other efforts to make outsourcing in the country much easier.
 This has been through simplifying the registration and taxation system and increasing the state order for IT graduates for the satisfaction of the industry.

 If you are a customer looking to outsource to Ukraine, identifying the perfect company in the massive pond of Ukrainian outsourcing companies could be challenging.
 This is due to the variety of prices, search for specific skills among others, and that is why we at Existek are here for you.
-We are a software development company in Ukraine offering among the best custom software development, dedicated development teams, software product development and professional IT services at competitive offshore development rates.
+We are an outsourcing software development company in Ukraine offering among the best custom software development, dedicated development teams, software product development, and professional IT services at competitive outsourcing rates for software development.
 Feel free to contact us for a mutually beneficial partnership.
 We’re always glad to hear from you.